nert-nlp/cgel/README.md

 ## Datasets
 We have two portions of our resulting dataset: a small set of sentences with both gold CGEL and UD trees, and a larger set of trees from EWT with complete CGEL silver parses.

+To load the CGEL trees for scripting, use the `cgel.py` library.

 <table>
 <tr>
 <td><img src="figures/stats.png" style="height: 300px;"></td>